-Persons expressing the desire for acceptance into a program at Abcott Institute must first submit a completed application to an Admissions Representative.
+Persons expressing the desire for acceptance into a program at Abcott Institute both on-ground and thru Distance Education must first submit a completed application to an Admissions Representative.
 The application is used to review the applicant's prior education and work experience.
 It also is used to assess a student's goals and career expectations.